openedx/edx-platform/userdocs/source/add_syllabus.rst

 3. In the XML box that appears, create links to your files.

-o To create a link to a document, enter the following syntax, where URL OF FILE is the URL that you noted in step 5 of **Upload a File** on the **Files & Uploads Page** and LINK TEXT is the text that you want to appear in the **Handouts** sidebar.
+* To create a link to a document, enter the following syntax, where URL OF FILE is the URL that you noted in step 5 of **Upload a File** on the **Files & Uploads Page** and LINK TEXT is the text that you want to appear in the **Handouts** sidebar.